materight/ais-projects/bio_inspired_ai/notes.md

 - **Can you think of some possible applications where a maze navigation robot task could be used?
 Why would it make sense to use Swarm/Evolutionary Robotics in those cases?** \
 I think there are a lot of possible real-world scenarios for this kind of robots, for example for moving goods in a warehouse, or in an automatic sorting center.
 In those cases using Swarm robotics may be essential, since a warehouse might have hundreds of robots working together at the same time, so they must communicate in some way to avoid collisions and optimize the tasks distribution.

+## Lab.
+10 - Competitive Co-Evolution

+### Exercise 1
+- **Try out different parameter combinations of `numOpponents`, `archiveType`, `archiveUpdate`, and `updateBothArchives`, and observe what kind of robot behavior is evolved.
+Can you find cases where the prey “wins”?
+Can you find cases where the predator “wins”?** \

+- **Try to change the fitness formulation and observe what kind of behavior is evolved.** \

+- **Try to change the EA’s and FFNN’s parameters to see if/how results change depending on those values.** \

+### Exercise 2
+- **Is the co-evolutionary algorithm able to evolve an optimal (without sorting errors) SN, in the default configuration?** \

+- **Try to investigate this problem in different configurations.
+In particular, focus on the effect of the size of the input sequences (INPUTS), the number of input sequences per parasite (P_NUM_SEQ), and the two population sizes (POP_SIZE_HOSTS and POP_SIZE_PARASITES).
+If needed, also change the size of the Hall-of-Fame (HOF_SIZE) and the number of generations (MAXGEN).
+What conclusions can you draw?
+For instance: What makes the problem harder?
+What is the effect of P_NUM_SEQ?
+What can you do to solve the harder problem instances?** \

+### Questions
+- **Can you provide some example applications where you think a competitive co-evolution approach could be used?** \

+- **Can you think of some other competitive co-evolutionary dynamics in nature different from the prey-predator case?** \